ORNL/cpp-proposals-pub/D1673/blas_interface.md

 first step.
 Second, `mdspan` has natural use as a low-level representation of dense tensors, so we are already partway there.
-Third, even simple tensor operations that naturally generalize the BLAS have infintely many more cases than linear algebra.
+Third, even simple tensor operations that naturally generalize the BLAS have significantly more cases than linear algebra.
 It's not clear to us which to optimize.
 Fourth, even though linear algebra is a special case of tensor algebra, users of linear algebra have different interface expectations than users of tensor algebra.
 Thus,